Confirmation and refutation of very luminous galaxies in the early universe: Methods

-For this work, we use the last version of Cigale \cite{Burgarella2005,Boquien2019}, with updated emission line models computed from Cloudy \citep{ferland2017}.
-For the dust, a Calzetti \cite{Calzetti2000} extinction law is adopted for the dust attenuation of the stellar continuum.
-However, the nebular emission (continuum and lines) is attenuated with a screen model and a Small Magellanic Cloud (SMC) extinction curve \citep[][]{Pei1992}.
-No 2175\AA\ dust bump is added.
-We select a so-called {\sl ``delayed + burst''} SFH with SFR $\propto t \times \exp(-t/\tau)$.
-Both the stellar and the gas metallicities are allowed to vary from low values Z = 0.0004 to Z$_{\odot}$ in the fit.
-As for Bagpipes, the mean value for our Gaussian prior is set to $z=11.4$ for Maisie's Galaxy, and $z=4.9$ for CEERS-93316.
-For CEERS-93316, we use constraints from the equivalent widths measured on the NIRSpec spectrum of H$\alpha$, H$\beta$, and the two \oiii\ lines.
-The derived equivalent widths estimated are in excellent agreement with 0.7 $\leq\mathrm{EW}_{\mathrm{measured}}/\mathrm{EW}_{\mathrm{CIGALE}} \leq$ 1.3.
+We use the latest version of Cigale \citesupp{Burgarella2005,Boquien2019}, using stellar population synthesis models \citesupp{Stanway2018} assuming a Chabrier IMF \citesupp{Chabrier2003} with mass range 0.1--100~$M_\odot$.
+Stellar metallicities are allowed to vary from $0.0007 \leq Z/Z_{\odot} < 1$ for the $z > 11$ galaxies and $0.007 \leq Z/Z_{\odot} \leq 1$ for CEERS-93316.
+Gas metallicites are allowed to vary independently from those of the stars, with a minimum value $10\times$ larger than the stellar minimum metallicity.
+We use updated emission line models computed from Cloudy \citepsupp{ferland2017}.
+A Calzetti extinction law \citesupp{Calzetti2000} is adopted for the dust attenuation of the stellar continuum.
+However, the nebular emission (continuum and lines) is attenuated with a screen model and a Small Magellanic Cloud (SMC) extinction curve \citepsupp[][]{Pei1992}.
+No 2175~\AA\ dust bump is added.
+For the $z > 11$ galaxies we that nebular extinction exceeds stellar extinction by a constant factor \citesupp{Calzetti2000}, while for CEERS-93316 we assume that young stars ($< 10$~Myr) and ionized gas are more heavily attenuated than older stars with a variable scaling factor \citesupp{Charlot2000}.
+We select a \textit{``delayed + burst''} SFH.
+This form includes a delayed exponential term with $\mathrm{SFR} \propto t \times \exp(-t/\tau)$, with $\tau = 200$~Myr for the $z > 11$ galaxies and 500 and 1000 Myr for CEERS-93316.
+On top of this, a short burst is allowed just prior to the time of observation.
+For the $z > 11$ galaxies the burst duration is 1~Myr and the burst mass fractions considered are 0\%, 0.5\%, and 10\%, whereas for CEERS-93316 we consider burst durations 5, 10 and 20~Myr and burst mass fractions 5\%, 7.5\%, 10\%, 12.5\% and 15\%.
+For CEERS-93316, the best-fitting mass fraction is $10 \pm 3.5$\%; the bursts are smaller for the $z > 11$ galaxies.
+The SFR reported here is the value averaged over 10~Myr prior to the time of observation.
+The values for Gaussian priors on redshift were the same as for the Bagpipes fitting.
+Fitting with Cigale is constrained by the galaxy photometry and redshift.
+Additionally, for CEERS-93316, we use constraints from the EWs measured from the NIRSpec spectrum for H$\alpha$, H$\beta$, and the two \oiii\ lines.
+The EWs from the best-fitting models match the observed values within 30\%.
+The EW of the blended \oii\ doublet was included when fitting Maisie's Galaxy and CEERS2\_588.

-\subsection{Synthesizer}
+\subsubsection{Synthesizer}